-- Veiga, Bikegila, and Yelli provided invaluable assistance in the field.
-Permissions for - 655 fieldwork were given by the authorities of São Tomé and Príncipe and Gabon (CENAREST - authorization No. AR0053/12/MENESTFPRSCJS/ CENAREST/CG/CST/CSAR).
-Permits for - 657 the Canary Islands were provided by the Regional Government (Ref.: 2012/0710), and the - 658 Cabildo of La Palma and Tenerife.
-In Montpellier, we thank the blue tit team - 659 (https://oreme.org/observation/ecopop/mesanges/) for the capture of the individuals used in - 660 this study.
-The analyses benefited from the Montpellier Bioinformatics Biodiversity (MBB) - platform services.
-This research was conducted in the scope of the international twin-lab "LIA" - 662 Biodiversity and Evolution" between CIBIO (Portugal) and ISEM and CEFE-CNRS - 663 (France). - 664 Funding information - This research was funded by the Labex CeMEB (project ISLAND IMMUNITY) for BN, the - 666 ANR (BirdIslandGenomic project, ANR-14-CE02-0002) for MB, BN, CL and CD, the - National Geographic Society (Grant/Award Number: W251-12), the British Ecological Society - 668 (Grant/Award Number: 369/4558), the portuguese Foundation for Science and Technology - under the PTDC/BIA-EVL/29390/2017 "DEEP" Research Project for MM, RC and CL and - 670 the Spanish Ministry of Science, Innovation and Universities, and the European Regional - Development Fund (Ref.: PGC2018-097575-B-I00) for JCI.
+- In Gabon, we thank the Director and the guides of the Lekedi Park, Marie Charpentier for her 642 643 help in organizing the expedition, and Elisa Lobato, Alexandre Vaz for field assistance and 644 outreach work.
+In São Tomé and Príncipe, we thank the Directorate of the Environment and the Department for Nature Conservation, its directors-Arlindo Carvalho and Victor Bonfim- 645 646 Guilhermino, the Association Monte Pico, its president Luis Mário, and its members.
+Elisa Lobato, Philippe Perret, Octávio Veiga, Bikegila, and Yelli provided invaluable assistance in 647 the field.
+Permissions for fieldwork were given by the authorities of São Tomé and Príncipe 648 and Gabon (CENAREST No. AR0053/12/MENESTFPRSCJS/ 649 authorization 650 CENAREST/CG/CST/CSAR).
+Permits for the Canary Islands were provided by the Regional 651 Government (Ref.: 2012/0710), and the Cabildo of La Palma and Tenerife.
+In Montpellier, we thank the blue tit team (https://oreme.org/observation/ecopop/mesanges/) for the capture of the 652 653 individuals used in this study.
+The analyses benefited from the Montpellier Bioinformatics 654 Biodiversity (MBB) platform services.
+This research was conducted in the scope of the international twin-lab "LIA - Biodiversity and Evolution" between CIBIO (Portugal) and 655 ISEM and CEFE-CNRS (France).
+This is ISEM publication n° ISEM 2022-223.
+656 - 657 Funding information - This research was funded by the Labex CeMEB (project ISLAND IMMUNITY) for BN, CL - and CD, the ANR (BirdIslandGenomic project, ANR-14-CE02-0002) for MB and BN,, the - National Geographic Society (Grant/Award Number: W251-12), the British Ecological Society - 661 (Grant/Award Number: 369/4558) to Elisa Lobato, RC and CD, the portuguese Foundation for - Science and Technology under the PTDC/BIA-EVL/29390/2017 "DEEP" Research Project for - 663 MM, RC and CL, and the Spanish Ministry of Science, Innovation and Universities, and the - 664 European Regional Development Fund (Ref.: PGC2018-097575-B-I00) for JCI.